jamf/NetSUS/docs/settings.md

 ## Date/Time Settings
 The Date/Time settings allow you to do the following:

-* View the current time on the NetSUS server.
+* View the current time on the NetSUSLP.
-* Change the current time zone on the NetSUS server.
+* Change the current time zone on the NetSUSLP.
 * Use a network time server to synchronize the date/time.

-1. Log in to the NetSUS server web application.
+1. Log in to the NetSUSLP web application.

 2. In the side navigation menu or in the mobile dropdown menu, click **Settings** <img height="20" src="images/thumbnails/settings_menu.png"> .